Hurricane Bud (2018): Jalisco and Colima

 Bud caused severe flooding in the state of Jalisco.
 Rainfall from Bud flooded streets in northern Guadalajara, inundating and/or sweeping away at least 219 vehicles.
 The Canal de Patria overflowed, flooding streets, as well as the parking lot and first floor of the Plaza Patria mall.
 People in the mall climbed to higher floors to avoid the flooding.
-Approximately MX$1,853,000 (US$90,000) of merchandise was damaged and the Marti Sports store suffered over MX$1,000,000 (US$48,500) in infrastructural damage.
-A RadioShack lost over MX$100,000 (US$4,850) worth of products.
-Another store suffered MX$500,000 (US$24,250) in lost products.
+Approximately Mex$1.853 million (US$96,000) of merchandise was damaged and the Marti Sports store suffered over Mex$1 million (US$52,000) in infrastructural damage.
+A RadioShack lost over Mex$100,000 (US$5,200) worth of products.
+Another store suffered Mex$500,000 (US$26,200) in lost products.
 Total damage from the storm in the Plaza Patria mall is unknown.
 A sinkhole developed at an intersection on Patria Avenue, damaging power lines and traffic lights.
 The Avila Camacho and Laureles tunnel was closed to traffic after it flooded.
 At least 94 residences and 27 businesses were damaged by the storm.
 Water up to 5 m deep completely submerged a light-rail train after an electrical failure prevented the train from reversing.
 Ninety passengers had to be rescued from the train using lifejackets, surfboards, and boats.
 Two pumps designed to remove excess water failed due to a power outage.
 Cleaning operations commenced and one train was removed from the area a day after the flooding occurred; this allowed the station to resume normal traffic.
+Damage in Jalisco reached Mex$9.1 million (US$473,000).

 Plan DN-III-E, a disaster relief and rescue plan, was activated in the state by the Secretariat of National Defense (Sedena).
 Sedena established shelters and performed cleanup operations in the state.
 The Mexican Army rescued people who had become entrapped in their vehicles.
 Several people in Zapopán had to swim through floodwaters in the streets and shopping centers to avoid drowning.
 A person sustained minor injuries as their vehicle was swept away by floodwaters.
 The person was rescued and transported to a medical facility for treatment.
 Personnel from the Parks and Gardens department used chainsaws to clear roads after multiple trees fell and blocked them.
 A federal highway collapsed in the state following heavy rainfall from Bud.

 In Colima, waves swept away chairs, tables, and umbrellas from beaches.
 Twenty-five businesses that were located on El Paraíso beach in Armería were destroyed; 17 more were half destroyed.
 Debris accumulated on roads in Armería, causing damage.
 Power grids, as well as hydraulic and drainage systems, sustained damage.
 At the Pascuales beach in Tecomán, the front street and businesses flooded.
 In Manzanillo, street flooding occurred and sewer systems were obstructed.
 Collectively, four trees fell in the towns of Naranjo, Salagua, Santiago, and Nuevo Cuyutlán.
 Waves flooded shelters and umbrellas at the La Boquita Beach.